Derek E. Miller: Family connections

 His grandfather, Art Miller, became the first mayor of the city of Warren in 1957.
 His grandmother, Edna Miller, was the first woman elected Macomb County Clerk and served for over 28 years.
 Derek's father, Art Miller Jr., served in the Michigan Senate from 1977 to 2003, where he was the Democratic Leader of the Senate.
 He sponsored and directed over 300 pieces of legislation during his 25 years of Senate leadership.
-Art Miller Jr. died June 25, 2020, at the age of 73 due to an ongoing battle with lung cancer.
+Art Miller Jr. died June 25, 2020, at the age of 73 due to lung cancer.

-Post Career
+Post career

-After leaving Political life, Derek Miller became Director of Business Development for Coyote Logistics, a UPS Company, in April of 2022.
+After leaving Political life, Derek Miller became Director of Business Development for Coyote Logistics, a UPS Company, in April 2022.
 In September 2024, UPS sold Coyote to RXO where Miller continued as a Key Account Manager.
 In January 2025, Derek E. Miller launched D. Miller Law P.C., a firm that specializes in Social Security Disability, Government Consulting as well as Criminal Defense.
 The marketing slogan of the practice is “Where D Stands for Disability and Defense” and the number is 855-Let-D-Help.